imran1503/SYSC3110Monopoly/README.md

 Player 1 passes their turn by pressing "Pass Turn".

 An AI will also follow the example turn described above.

+At any point, any the current player is allowed to press the save button in order to save a copy of their game in order to be played later when they click load.
 ### Important Design Decisions
-We decided that implementing the functionality of: Go, Jail, Railroads and utilities early would be in our best intrest.
-As it will save us time when implementing the harder features of the boardModel later on.

-### Roadmap
-The next step of this project will be implementing 2 main features.
-The first will be the ability to save and load the game to the local computer.
-The second main feature is adding support for multiple languages in the game.
+We decided that forcing the game to come to an end once all 40 properties are purchased when there are predominantly AI players playing was necessary.
+As they could go on for a very long time before going bankrupt depending on the state of the board.
+We also decided to have 4 languages in the game, allowing it to be played by more people.